Home » Costa Brava » Discovering Port de la Selva: A charming fishing village in Costa Brava

 When you eat tapas, you always order a variety of them and share them with your friends, family, or partner.
 Then you don’t get to eat only one dish, but you try as many as possible!

-To eat paella, fideuà, or arròs negre, we’ll give you two options:
+To eat paella, fideuà, or arròs negre, we love these two places:

 • Cal Mariner: Beautiful restaurant with a big terrace.
 We loved the pastís de peix de roca (a kind of paté made with rockfish) and the fideuà.